mikependon/RepoDB/README.md

 ## Highlight

-RepoDb is the fastest and the most efficient .NET ORM Library as per the result of [RawDataAccessBencher](https://github.com/FransBouma/RawDataAccessBencher).
+RepoDb is the fastest and the most efficient .NET ORM Library (in set-fetches) as per the result of [RawDataAccessBencher](https://github.com/FransBouma/RawDataAccessBencher).

 ## Build Result